How to save on energy costs every day.

 • Wrap your water heater with insulation or an insulating blanket, and insulate the first 5 feet of pipe coming from your water heater.

-• Change air filters monthly so your cooling system can work optimally
+• Change air filters monthly so your cooling system can work optimally.

 • Install an ENERGY STAR certified programmable thermostat.